arduino-optoacoplador

 arduino-optoacoplador-salida-digital

-In some assemblies, you will see that a protection diode is added to the optocoupler.
-This diode is optional and only makes sense if there is a possibility of causing the primary circuit to experience a reverse current higher than the breakdown voltage of the diode.
+In some assemblies, you will see a protection diode added to the optoisolator.
+This diode is optional and only makes sense if there is a possibility of applying a reverse current to the primary circuit greater than the diode’s breakdown voltage.

 arduino-optoacoplador-diodo-proteccion

-If you are powering from Arduino and given that the breakdown voltage in many optocouplers is 6V, generally this diode will not be necessary because the optocoupler is protected even if we accidentally connect the wires in reverse.
+If you are powering from Arduino and, given that the breakdown voltage in many optoisolators is 6V, in general, this diode will not be necessary because the optoisolator is protected even if you accidentally reverse the wires.

-If what we want is for Arduino to receive an optocoupled signal emitted from another device, we simply need to read the secondary as if it were a button, just as we saw in the entry Reading a button with Arduino.
+If we want Arduino to receive an optoisolated signal emitted from another device, we simply have to read the secondary as if it were a pushbutton, as we saw in the post Leer un pulsador con Arduino.

-If we use Arduino’s internal Pull-Up resistors, we will not need to add any additional components.
+If we use Arduino’s internal Pull-Up resistors, we won’t need to add any additional components.

 arduino-optoacoplador-entrada